the-turing-way/governance/constititution-level-resources/sc-decision-making.md

 > * 🚀 (rocket) or "reassign" - this decision should be made at a different level
 >
 > Quorum for this vote is 5/8 Steering Committee members, or 4/8 if the Chair votes for the proposal.

-**Red Flags:** As a remedy in exceptional situations where active Steering Committee members believe that the issues addressed or submitted to vote do not or may not comply with _The Turing Way_’s goals or values, they can activate this mechanism.
-To do so, they must contact the chair, or if they feel comfortable, full Steering Committee via Slack or Email within 5 working days.
-The issue must then be discussed again asynchronously, in a scheduled meeting, or in an extraordinary meeting.

-👉 We don't have a red flag policy in place...

-**Transparency Report:** The Steering Committee will regularly develop and publish a transparency report to publicly record key discussions, organisational decisions, and recommendations made for executive leadership and/or community review.
-This report will be shared via a public repository and the newsletter.
-Subsequent reports may include follow-ups on previously reported outcomes, such as how recommendations were integrated into the organisation's work.